Gooovinda/-Get-Matching-Person-Names/README.md

-** Task 1: Name Matching System **
+Task 1: Name Matching System

 🔹 Project Overview
-This project is a Name Matching System that helps find the closest matches for a given name from a dataset.
-For example, if someone types Geeta, the system suggests similar names like Geetha, Gita, Gitu, etc.
+This project is a Name Matching System that finds the closest matches for a given input name from a dataset.
+For example, if a user types Geeta, the system suggests similar names like Geetha, Gita, Gitu, etc.

-It uses string similarity matching to return both the best match and a ranked list of alternatives with scores.
+It leverages string similarity algorithms to return both the best match and a ranked list of alternatives with scores.

-🔹 Why It’s Useful
+🔹 Objective

-Helps in data cleaning when dealing with messy datasets (different spellings of the same name).

-Can be applied in HR systems, customer databases, or search engines to ensure accurate matching.
+To design a tool that helps in data cleaning and search optimization by matching names with different spellings or variations.
+Useful for HR systems, CRMs, and large databases where accurate record matching is essential.

-🔹 Key Features
+🔹 Key Highlights

-Stores a list of 30+ similar names.

-Accepts user input and finds the closest match.

-Returns both:

-✅ Best Match (highest similarity)

-📌 Ranked list of other possible matches
+🔍 Similarity Matching: Finds the closest match for a given name.

+📑 Ranked Results: Returns the best match along with a list of alternatives and their similarity scores.

+✅ Practical Application: Helps resolve spelling variations, duplicate entries, and fuzzy search queries.

-🔹 Tech Used
+🔹 Tech Stack

 Python

-FuzzyWuzzy (string similarity library)
+FuzzyWuzzy (string similarity)

+🔹 Example Output
+Input: Geeta

+Best Match: Geetha (Score: 96)
+Other Possible Matches:
+- Gita (Score: 92)
+- Gitu (Score: 85)
+- Geeti (Score: 80)